-Spectradyne LLC has commercialized a revolutionary method of measuring sub-micron nanoparticles.
+Spectradyne has commercialized a revolutionary method of measuring sub-micron nanoparticles.
 Applications include characterizing nanomedicine delivery systems, the measurement of protein aggregation in the drug development industry, virology and in consumer product quality control.

-Spectradyne LLC encourages new and innovative research using its microfluidics-based nanoparticle analysis technology.
+Spectradyne encourages new and innovative research using its microfluidics-based nanoparticle analysis technology.
 We will provide eligible researchers with access to our nCS1TM instrument and cartridges through our Experimental Innovation Award competition, and provide financial support to present results obtained with this instrument at an international conference.
 Click here to learn more about this program.

 Dr Fraikin developed the initial NPA technology during his PhD thesis work at UC Santa Barbara in Dr. Cleland's research group.
 He has worked in cancer cell biology and biochemistry, and at InDevR led prototyping efforts for a microfluidics-based molecular diagnostic platform.
 At Spectradyne, Dr Fraikin previously led the development of instrument fluidics, software, and system integration.
 He is now serving as Spectradyne's CEO.